Noah Verhoeven: Club career

 In February 2021. he joined York United in the Canadian Premier League.
 He signed a two-year contract with a club option for a third season.
 In December 2022, Verhoeven's contract option was not picked up by York, ending his time at the club.

 In February 2023, he joined Atlético Ottawa on a two-year contract.
 In February 2024, he extended his contract with Ottawa through the 2025 season and was subsequently loaned to Valour FC for the 2024 season, in a move with Rayane Yesli heading on Ottawa on a permanent deal.

+In January 2026, he signed with Super League Greece 2 club Makedonikos.
+On May 31, 2026, he signed an extension with the club.

 International career

 Verhoeven is a dual citizen of Canada and the United States, and has Dutch ancestry.

 In November 2013, he made his debut in the Canadian youth program at an identification camp for the Canada U15 team.
 In September 2014, he was named to an official camp for the Canada U15s.

 In January 2017, Verhoeven was called up to a camp for the United States U18 team.
 In 2018, he was called up to the United States U20 team.